-Just like all skincare ingredients, glycolic acid and niacinamide contain formulations that have different pH levels.
+Yes and no, just like all skincare ingredients, glycolic acid and niacinamide contain formulations that have different pH levels.
 This can be a problem when using them together in your daily routine as the imbalance can cause the skin to become flushed, red and irritated.
 This is why it’s important to leave around 15-30 minutes between application of these ingredients to allow enough time for them to absorb into the skin to the best of their abilities.
-To get the optimal results its best to use glycolic acid first, in the form of an exfoliating toner I find it the most effective, followed by a hydrating serum enriched in niacinamide to combat any dryness that can occur from using glycolic acid.
+To get the optimal results its best to use glycolic acid first, in the form of an exfoliating toner I find it the most effective, followed by a hydrating serum enriched in niacinamide to combat any dryness that can occur from using the AHA.

 Can I use niacinamide every day?